PlayStation Vita Review

 Smile for the camera

-Making the PS3 look like a bitch, the Vita has in-game music included in the OS level, instead of leaving it up to the developer on a game-by-game basis.
+Making the PS3 look inferior, the Vita has in-game music included at the OS level, instead of leaving it up to the developer on a game-by-game basis.
 Simply open the music app during any game and select any song to play.
 When you get back into the game, any in-game music will be replaced by the selected music.

 Another addition to the system is the ability to take screenshots during gameplay.
 Simply press the PlayStation and Start buttons at the same time and a picture will be saved on the memory card.
 Some games have certain portions locked out to disallow screenshots from being taken.